Sambruk/streamflow-core/docs/quick_start/uninstallation.rst

 Tomcat
 ******
 #.
 Go to management tool of Tomcat by default *http://localhost:8080/manager/html*
 #.
-Then click the box in front of **streamflow-{module}-x.x** and press **Undeploy** from the right of needed application.
-A dialog box opens where you must confirm that you want to uninstall ("Undeploy") application.
+Find the application named **streamflow-{module}-x.x** in the list.
+Press **Undeploy** button to the right of application.
+A dialog box opens where you need to confirm that you want to uninstall (undeploy) the application.
     .. hint::
         Actual streamflow module names are:
             * streamflow-statistic-x.x